shettysaish20/MNIST-CNN-Model/README.md

 - Number of Epochs: (<20) : 17 ✅
 - Have used Batch Normalization ✅
 - Have used Dropout ✅
-- Have used both FC Layer or GAP for final classification ✅
+- Have used FC Layer or GAP for final classification ✅

 ## Quality Checks